 - 3–4 eggs

 - Egg Length

 - Egg Width

 - Nestling Period

 - Egg Description

 - Condition at Hatching

-- Rodgers, J. A., Jr., and H. T. Smith.
-1995.
+- Rodgers, Jr., James A. and Henry T. Smith.
+2012.
 Little Blue Heron (Egretta caerulea).
-In The Birds of North America, No. 145 (A. Poole and F. Gill, eds.).
-The Academy of Natural Sciences, Philadelphia, and The American Ornithologists' Union, Washington, D.C.
+In The Birds of North America Online, No. 145 (A. Poole, Ed.).
+Cornell Lab of Ornithology, Ithaca, New York.